section-engineering-education/engineering-education/content/articles/hashing-in-data-structure/index.md

 **Load Factor**: This is a measurement of how full a hash table may become before its capacity is increased.

-A hash table's load factor T is defined as:
+The hash table's load factor, T, is defined as:

 - N = number of elements in T - Current Size
 - M = size of T - Table Size